Strmilov: Geography

-Strmilov is located about 13 km east of Jindřichův Hradec.
+Strmilov is located about 13 km east of Jindřichův Hradec and 56 km northeast of České Budějovice.
 It lies on the border between the Javořice Highlands, where most of the built-up area is located, and the Křemešník Highlands.
 The town is situated along the stream Hamerský potok.
 The built-up area is surrounded by fields and forests with several small fishponds.

 Strmilov lies on the border of historical lands of Moravia and Bohemia; the confluence of two brooks near Strmilov is the westernmost point of Moravia.

 History

 The original settlement was probably established at the beginning of 13th century.
 The first written mention of Strmilov is from 1255.
 In 1294, it was already titled as a market village.
 In 1385, it is referred to as a market town.

-In 1945, the German population was expelled according to the Beneš decrees.
+After World War II, the German population was expelled according to the Beneš decrees.